 With its sweet, gentle flavor, Steuben pairs well with a wide range of foods.
 Think briny (clams with linguine and garlic) or rich and spicy (grilled chicken with Thai peanut sauce).
 It is also a lovely companion to an array of cheeses paired with fruit chutneys — red styles would pair particularly well with a cranberry condiment or zippy orange mostarda.

 Below is a sampling of PA Steuben wines for you to try from all across PA Wine Land.
+Wines listed below were available as of the date of publication [02/15/18].
+Contact the winery directly for current inventory.

 Wood Winery, Barnyard Blush